Access your library account on Library Search.

-|25 items||35 items||35 items||4 items|
+|25 items||35 items||4 items|

-Students with extended loan status have a loan period of 2 weeks between renewals.
+Students with extended loan status have a loan period of two weeks between renewals.

 SCONUL Access is a scheme which allows many university library users to borrow or use books and journals from participating university libraries in close proximity to where you live or work.
-Further information is available from the SCONUL Access web site.
+Further information is available from the SCONUL Access website.

 To qualify for SCONUL Access, you must be registered as a library user in good standing (including no debts on your Library record).
 You will also need a University of Salford student ID card.

-To register for SCONUL Access:
+Register for SCONUL Access:

 You will need to complete an application for each institution you wish to use.